alackles/CMSC-150-WT-23/_pages/syllabus.md

 If you are busy during these times, you can always schedule an appointment with me instead.
 Or you can swing by Steitz and see if my door is open; if it is, you are completely welcome to stop by.
 ## Overview

-This course will teach you the basics of how to program with Python.

-It won't teach you theory of computer science, and it won't make you a Python magician, but it will make you functional at talking to your computer and asking it to do things for you.
-Think of it like a 10-week crash course in a foreign language: you won't become fluent, but you'll be able to read the bus schedule and ask for the restrooms.
+This course is intended as the first course for a major or minor in Computer Science.
+But it’s also, at its heart, a course on problem-solving.
+After all, programming a computer involves understanding what problem we are trying to solve, identifying one or more ways we can approach solving that problem, and coming up with a step-by-step process for solving the problem.
+This step-by-step solution, translated into a computer language (Java in this case) is what ultimately becomes our computer program.
+This whole procedure is called _algorithmic thinking_, and is a big part of what this class is all about.

+You might be surprised that this class is actually not intended to teach you Java.
+This class is actually intended to teach you the _basics of computer science and computer programming_, and we _use_ Java as a tool to get there.
+The material you learn in this class is transferable to other object-oriented programming languages.
+My goal is to get you "thinking like a computer scientist", moreso than it is to make you an excellent Java programmer.

 If that sounds like fun to you, then good!
 Let's go.
-If you're looking for something else, you maybe looking for [CMSC 150](https://www.lawrence.edu/academics/college/computer-science/course-descriptions).
+If you're looking for something else--and in particular, if you are looking for only a single course in CMSC--you maybe looking for [CMSC 140](https://www.lawrence.edu/academics/college/computer-science/course-descriptions).

 ## Learning Goals

 By the end of this course, you should be able to do the following:

-- **L1: Basics**:  Take a problem, break it down into a series of steps (an algorithm), identify the programming components most appropriate to use for each step, use those components in Python to tell the computer how to solve the problem.
+- **L1: Algorithmic Thinking**: Take a problem, break it down into a series of steps (an algorithm), and be able to articulate in words, not just in code, how to approach a problem and apply relevant principles of algorithm design.
+- **L2: Programming Basics**: Identify the programming components most appropriate to use for each step of an alrogithm and use those components in Java to tell the computer how to solve the problem.
 Those components include:
   - variables
   - loops (for and while)
   - conditionals
   - functions
   - lists
   - dictionaries
-- **L2: Data Processing**: Process data from external files and user input to address a specific task related to that data
+  - classes
+  - methods
 - **L3: Debugging**: Debug syntactic and logical errors in a program in a systematic fashion, and know how to ask good questions when new problems arise
 - **L4: Style**: Write code that is easy for others to understand because it uses effective variable names and comments, and is well-organized using functions (including main) and objects as appropriate
 - **L5: Code Review**: Read and explain code written by others and approach that process in a systematic way
 - **L6: Collaboration**: Use Git and GitHub to handle versioning of projects and sharing of projects with collaborators
-- **L7: Reading**: Be able to carefully read and interpret written instructional material related to Python programming
+- **L7: Reading**: Be able to carefully read and interpret written instructional material related to Java programming and computer science
 - **L8: Reflection**: Be able to reflect on your work and identify areas of strength and areas for improvement

-Importantly, there are a few things you may find in first courses targeted at CS majors that this course **does not** cover.
-In particular, we will **not** focus on:

-- Object-oriented programming.
-This is the biggest one; Python can be used as an object-oriented language but this is _not_ an OOP class.
-- Graphical user interface tools for Python (though you can optionally explore these in your final project)
-- Big-O notation and computational complexity
-- Efficient sorting and searching
-- Recursion and dynamic programming

-This content is covered more thoroughly in CMSC 150, the course for majors.
-If any of these topics are of great importance to you, I suggest taking CMSC 150 instead of 140.

 ## Assessment

 This class will probably be graded very differently than you're used to.
 We'll take time at the beginning of class to discuss the structure and assessment for the class. **Please read everything below**, but here are the main bullet points:

-- Every assessment (homework, labs, and final project) will be graded on a mastery scale
+- Every assessment (homework, labs, exams, and final project) will be graded on a mastery scale
 - Every learning objective will have associated assessments; demonstrating mastery of those assessments will demonstrate mastery of the learning objective
 - The more learning objectives you demonstrate mastery of, the higher grade I can give you
 - All assessments may be revised however much you wish